LIVE WEBINAR | Neurodiversity in practice: Adapting support and counselling for loss and grief in youth and adults

 • Certificate of accomplishment issued on completion of a short quiz for CPD/OPD points

-• NOTE: Webinar times are shown in NZST.
+• NOTE: Webinar times are shown in NZST or NZDT.
 If you’re joining us from Australia, please use a time-zone converter to see the live time in your state.

 Certificate of accomplishment